 I want the same things for Germans as I want for Jews and for Americans and for the Japanese, etc. I want the same thing for all peoples — the right to develop yourself free of outside interference.
 I am Jewish and I am a Zionist.
 That means I support the Jewish state of Israel.
 I would like this Jewish state to be free of non-Jews who don’t accept Israel as a Jewish state.
 In other words, I want Israel to expel all Arabs and Muslims and I want to severely limit the number of non-Jews in Israel and I want to expel any who become trouble.

 During the first seven years of Nazi rule in Germany, they encouraged Zionism.
 They encouraged German Jews to move to Palestine.
-Until 1940, the Nazis were pro-Zionist.
+Until 1940, the Nazis had elements who were pro-Zionist.
 They only stopped encouraging this when WWII made the policy impractical.

 If non-Jewish Germans became 1% of Israel’s population, but half of the country’s leading academics, lawyers, judges, media barons, satirists, movie makers, that would not be a good thing for Israel.
-So too if a tiny number of Jews become the elite of a non-Jewish nation, such as Germany or the United States, that might not be a good thing for the host nation (unless these Jewish elites are indistinguishable in their loyalties, values and practices from their host nation).
+So too if a tiny number of Jews become the elite of a non-Jewish nation, such as Germany or the United States, that might not be a good thing for the host nation (unless these elites are similar in their loyalties from their host nation).

 So whenever non-Jews complain about Jewish influence, I transpose the situation to the Jewish state of Israel and wonder how would we Israeli Jews like it if there was a non-Jewish elite in our midst who were frequently hostile to us?
 How would Orthodox shuls like to have a bunch of non-Jewish Prussians, Zulus and Mexicans with voting rights and equal rights living and breeding in our midst and overrunning our yeshivas with their alien values and practices?